 Seafarers UK has been helping people in the maritime community for 100 years, by providing vital support to seafarers in need and their families, and to those in education or training who are preparing to work or serve at sea.
 The charity does this by giving grants to organisations and projects that make a real difference to people’s lives, across the Merchant Navy, Fishing Fleets, Royal Navy and Royal Marines.
 Last year Seafarers UK gave grants totalling £3.17 million to over 60 maritime welfare charities.
-Seafarers UK receives no government funding and relies on donations, legacies and fundraising to be able to carry on providing long-term aid.
+Seafarers UK receives no government funding and relies on donations and fundraising to be able to carry on providing long-term aid.
 Without this, there simply wouldn’t be the level of support the charity is able to provide today and that last year gave hope and help to over 185,000 seafarers, their families, and those preparing to work or serve at sea when they needed it most.

 Find out more: seafarers.uk

 The Mission to Seafarers

 The Mission to Seafarers is a global maritime charity founded in 1856.
 It provides help and support to the 1.5 million men and women who face danger every day to keep the global economy afloat.
 Piracy, shipwreck, abandonment and separation from loved ones are just a few of the problems merchant seafarers face.

 We work in over 200 ports in 50 countries with 121 Seafarers’ Centres caring for seafarers of all ranks, nationalities and beliefs.
 Through our network of chaplains, staff and volunteers we offer practical, emotional and spiritual support to seafarers through ship visits, drop-in seafarers' centres and a range of welfare and emergency support services.